MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/supply-forecast.md

 ### Respect for default order settings when planned orders are generated

 Each item can have default order settings, such as a minimum purchase order quantity.
-The built-in planning engine ignores these settings, and therefore translates forecasts into planned orders that have the same quantity.
+The deprecated master planning engine ignores these settings, and therefore translates forecasts into planned orders that have the same quantity.
 Planning Optimization respects these settings when planned orders are generated from supply forecasts.

 ### Aggregation of planned orders as a result of reduction by approved orders

-The built-in master planning engine assumes that only one order will reduce the existing supply forecast.
+The deprecated master planning engine assumes that only one order will reduce the existing supply forecast.
 Therefore, if several orders match a supply forecast line, only the first order will reduce it.
 In Planning Optimization, all orders that match the supply forecast line will reduce it.

 ### Reduction of forecasts by matching vendors only

-When the built-in master planning engine reduces a forecast by existing released purchase orders, it doesn't ensure that the vendor on the purchase order matches the vendor from the forecast.
+When the deprecated master planning engine reduces a forecast by existing released purchase orders, it doesn't ensure that the vendor on the purchase order matches the vendor from the forecast.
 Planning Optimization reduces forecasts only by purchase orders that have a matching value in the vendor field.

 For transfer and production orders, the vendor field is always ignored, because it isn't relevant for those order types.